RolandBurrows/novus-apicius/traditional-sourdough/README.md

 ### Leaven Care Instructions

-**Vivian-Family Start Culture**
+**Vivian-Family Starter Culture**

 Prep:
-1. Store culture in a glass jar (instead of plastic, which would break down over time and leech into the culture).
+ - Store culture in a glass jar (instead of plastic, which would break down over time and leech into the culture).

+Feeding:
 1. Once per week (usually on Bread-Making Day):
    1. Remove culture jar from fridge and mix together in a fresh mixing bowl:
       - 1 part (e.g. 60g) whole wheat flour